 If you are looking for ways to brighten your smile, visit us at our Silver Spring dentist office.
 Give us a call at 240-450-2720 or schedule an appointment online.

 How long does teeth whitening last?

 Teeth whitening is not a permanent fix to yellow teeth.
 Professional tooth whitening treatments can last between 2 to 3 years if properly maintained, or as little as 6 months if you smoke and eat foods that stain teeth.
 Your results will highly depend on how well you take care of your smile.

 Can teeth whitening fix gray teeth?

 Typically, whitening only works on surface stains.
 Gray teeth have deep issues that go beyond the staining of surface enamel.
-For that reason, gray teeth are better fit for alternative whitening procedures like porcelain veneers, or dental crowns.
+For that reason, gray teeth are a better fit for alternative whitening procedures like porcelain veneers, or dental crowns.

 Will teeth whitening cause my teeth to be more sensitive?

 There may be an initial increase in tooth sensitivity after professional teeth whitening, but it should subside in a few days.
 Overuse of teeth whitening products can also cause issues like damaged teeth and sensitivity.
-If you decide to use over-the-counter whitening products, make sure to follow all directions and allow for some time before using it again.
+If you decide to use over-the-counter whitening products, make sure to follow all directions and allow for some time before using them again.

 Is teeth whitening for everyone?

 Yes, many patients qualify for teeth whitening.
 There are only a few cases where teeth whitening might not be right for you.
 With a thorough dental exam and consultation, Dr. Rever will have a better idea of which whitening treatment will work best for your needs.